 An important issue in the management of university teaching space is that of planning for future needs.
 Support for such decision-making, is generally divided into two broad, and sometimes overlapping, areas:

 \ Contact Author.
-Authors listed alphabetically.

 - space management: near-term planning - space planning: long-term planning, including capacity planning